JCesarCM93/DoItPicBoot/appLoader/README.md

 - HEX Mode: Displays the hex values of bytes received from the target’s UART in the terminal.
 - BIN Mode: Displays the BIN values of bytes received from the target’s UART in the terminal.

-## Bytes may be transmitted in three modes.
+## Bytes may be transmitted in three modes
 - ASCII: Send the characters of the BOX
 - ASCII+CR:Send the characters of the BOX.
 Will automatically transmit the carriage return (0x0D) character at the end of a string when Send is clicked.
 - ASCII+LF: Send the characters of the BOX.
 Will automatically transmit the carriage return (0x0A) character at the end of a string when Send is clicked.